Kavya123k/Cardio-Predict/README.md

 Format: CSV

-Your site has been successfully published!
  You can view it at: https://effortless-starlight-4ca3ea.netlify.app